bjmt/yamtk/README.md

             performance in cases of slow disk access or gzipped files.
 Note that this flag is automatically set when reading sequences from stdin, and when multithreading is enabled.
- -j <int>   Number of threads minimotif can use to scan.
+ -j <int>   Number of threads yamscan can use to scan.
 Default: 1.
 Note that
             increasing this number will also increase memory usage slightly.
             The number of threads is limited by the number of motifs being scanned.